 Longwood’s largest ornament/Photo by Casey Orlosky

-Work starts on next year’s display in January right after the New Year.
-The designers and staff select their ornaments from the collection and prioritize them by room and space.
-By March, the whole process is completed and all ornaments, their locations and configuration for the following Christmas are detailed on a spread sheet.
-Installation begins in November.
+Almost as soon as the display closes, work begins on next year’s show, usually right after the New Year.
+First, the designers and staff select their ornaments from the collection.
+Then they prioritize them by room and space.
+Usually by March, the whole process is completed and the ornaments, their locations and configuration for the following Christmas are detailed on a spread sheet.
+Finally, installation begins in November.

-Christmas Tree Idea #1: For high visual impact, take into account the color of your tree’s foliage when selecting your ornaments, placing larger balls in the interior of the tree and smaller ones on the outside to create a sense of depth.
+Christmas Tree Idea #1: For high visual impact, take into account the color of your tree’s foliage when selecting your ornaments.
+Place larger balls in the interior of the tree and smaller ones on the outside to create a sense of depth.

-These two trees, featuring pink, silver and white balls, take their cue from the soft pink poinsettias surrounding them.
-Today, the many new poinsettia hybrids offer a wealth of opportunities for decorating in addition to the traditional reds.
+The following two trees, featuring pink, silver and white balls, mimic the theme established by the soft pink poinsettias at their base.
+Today, the many new poinsettia varieties offer a wealth of ideas for holiday decorating.

 Christmas Tree Idea #2: Place live flowers at the base of your tree and coordinate the color with your ornaments.